How to Keep Engagement with Students Online in 7 Fool-proof Ways | 2024 Reveals

 In these cases, there are tools you can use to encourage collaboration and give those students a confidence boost.

-Word clouds and brainstorming tools can help less confident pupils to contribute quickly.
+free word cloud generator and brainstorming tools can help less confident pupils to contribute quickly.
 There are also some anonymity options so that students will feel confident to try to answer, even if they are not entirely sure.

 An image of an interactive live word cloud on AhaSlides